ScilifelabDataCentre/dds_cli/docs/architecture/decisions/0001-use-textual-as-gui-framework.md

 ## Context

-We needed a GUI Framework for the DDS.
+In order to allow users to take advantage of the DDS functionality without requiring the use of a terminal / command line, a graphical user interface is currently being implemented for the DDS.
+The first step of this was to decide on an appropriate framework for that GUI.
 After research and comparisons between different python based GUI frameworks, mock-ups was made for Textual and PyQt6.
 A short summary of the findings can be seen below.

 | Framework | Pros                                                                      | Cons                                         |
 | --------- | ------------------------------------------------------------------------- | -------------------------------------------- |